grantbow/fit/docs/FIT.md

 tag_id_1001

-Tags are further detailed below and a feature or tool may help.
+Tags are further detailed below.
+Tooling or features may help when working with issues that have ids assigned.

 ### issue tag files

-Tags give this system more power and flexibility than many others.
+Tags give this system more power and flexibility than many similar systems.

 File names beginning with 'tag' contain keys and values.
 Underscores in the name separate keys and values. i.e. "tag_key_value"